Chubb Limited

 Shareholder Returns:

-- Future Capital Return Commitments: A $5.0 billion share repurchase program was authorized effective July 1, 2023, with no expiration date.
-As of February 26, 2025, $1.53 billion in share repurchase authorization remained.
-Shareholders approved an annual dividend of up to $3.64 per share for the following year at the May 2024 annual general meeting.
+- Future Capital Return Commitments: Board authorized a new repurchase program up to $5.0 billion effective July 1, 2025, with no expiration. $2.11 billion in share repurchase authorization remained as of February 26, 2026.
+Shareholders approved an annual dividend for 2026 of up to $3.88 per share.

 Balance Sheet Position: